This study begins with:

-On the other hand they said, "We know where this man comes from," but, according to Jewish teaching no one would know where the true Messiah would come from.
+On the other hand, they said, "We know where this man comes from," but, according to Jewish teaching no one would know this about the Messiah.

 VERSES 28: "So Jesus proclaimed, as he taught in the temple, You know me, and you know where I come from?
 But I have not come of my own accord.
 He who sent me is true, and him you do not know."

 Jesus might have said, Yes, you know what town I'm from, but God is the One who sent me, so you apparently don't know Him either.

 The expression used here "sent" means that Jesus was a commissioned agent: An authorized representative of the Father.

 VERSE 29: "I know him, for I come from him, and he sent me."

 He was the Messiah, "God the Son."
 God had sent Him from Heaven to save the world.